dhoeben/esp32-opentherm/README.md

 This also works with *any* ESP32-S3, however it is not fully supported and tested.
 Make sure to update secrets.yaml according to your config.

+### 🚀 Featuress
+- Full OpenTherm Protocol Support
+- Integrated Home Assistant Support
+- Emergency Mode (Offline Control)
+- Optional weather Compensation (Equitherm or boilers own)
+- Diagnostic & Monitoring (boiler state, flame, fault codes)

 ### 🖥️ Web Interface
 - Access via http://otgateway.local (or the device IP)
 - Option to toggle Emergency Mode and enable offline control
 - Option to control even without Home Assistant or during (temporary) failure.
 - Heating (CH) control
 - Domestic Hot Water (DHW) control
 - All controls are processed locally on the ESP chip — not on Home Assistant.

-### 🔒 OTA & Maintenance
-- Updates can be pushed via Home Assistant or directly through ESPHome
-- OTA encrypted and password protected
-- Automatic reboot after successful updates
-- Safe Mode available if configuration fails to boot
-- External component for OpenTherm: stable releases and adapt config as you please without issues

 ### 🧮 Equitherm Heating Curve
 This project implements a custom **Equithermic control algorithm** that dynamically adjusts the **boiler flow temperature** based on outdoor and indoor conditions.
 It uses the same principle as weather-compensated control, but allows you to fully tune the curve parameters via Home Assistant.